 In summary: \begin{itemize} \item We have reasonable confidence that low-impulse glitches are due to rare transients in the interferometer readout and can be kept well under control in ordinary operating conditions. \item The fastest force glitches with less-than-a-minute duration may have different explanations, including electronics events, eddy current transients and outgassing events.
 For all these possibilities, proper ground testing is possible to both consolidate the understanding and reducing the risk that their rate impacts on LISA data quality. \item For the long, minute-to-hour force glitches, the only credible explanation that seems to match most of the observational evidence is outgassing.
 The kind of outgassing events that would explain the observation are somewhat different from the outgassing spikes observed in the vacuum system under transient conditions (Fig.~\ref{fig:bakeout}).
 Thus, to consolidate this hypothesis, a dedicated study is needed, and will be performed, also including appropriate experiments. \end{itemize}

-In conclusion, we are confident that, supported by the indicated tests and studies, the rate of glitches in LISA will be kept to a manageable level.
-As with other gravitational wave detectors, identification and mitigation of the remaining glitches will be part of the analysis pipelines that yield LISA's astrophysical data products.
-Initial efforts are already underway to develop and validate glitch mitigation techniques, informed by experience with LISA Pathfinder \cite{PhysRevD.105.042002}.
+In conclusion, we are confident that the rate of glitches in LISA will be kept to a manageable level, as supported by the indicated tests and studies.
+The work presented here demonstrates how glitches can be subtracted in the LPF case, which is admittedly simpler than LISA.
+As with other gravitational wave detectors, identification and mitigation of the remaining glitches will be part of the analysis pipelines that yield LISA’s astrophysical data products.
+Compared with ground-based gravitational wave instruments, in which both the astrophysical sources and glitches have similar duration, many of LISA’s sources are present in the detector band for much longer timescales than typical glitches, which should aid in distinguishing the two types of signals.
+Glitch identification and mitigation strategies will still be required to fully realize the LISA science objectives and will be incorporated into global fit algorithms, as described for instance in \cite{PhysRevD.99.024019}.
+Detailed studies concerning the impact of glitches are ongoing within the LISA Consortium: a dedicated LISA Data Challenge containing LPF glitches \cite{LDC2b} has been released to the community, and initial efforts are already underway to develop and validate glitch mitigation techniques, informed by experience with LISA Pathfinder \cite{PhysRevD.105.042002}.